 Equity-settled share-based payments to employees are measured at the fair value of the equity instruments at the grant date.
-The fair value determined at the grant date of the equity-settled share-based payments is expensed on a straight-line basis over the vesting period, basedon the Company's estimate of equity instruments that will eventually vest.
-Fair value determined at the grant date is reduced by payment, if any, made to the parent, is recognized as deemed contribution to equity from parent.
+The fair value determined at the grant date of the equity-settled share-based payments using Black-Scholes model and is expensed on a straight-line basis over the vesting period, based on the Company's estimate of equity instruments that will eventually vest.